 Ownership of Profit

 As a sole trader, all the profits you make belong to you.
 You won’t have shareholders to pay, or need to split your profit in any way.
-You may decide to work entirely alone, which will ultimately maximise your potential profit and keep your costs low.
+You may decide to work entirely alone, which will ultimately maximize your potential profit and keep your costs low.
 However, should you decide to get some extra help for your business, you can do so by employing contractors as and when you need them.
 As contractors are also self-employed individuals, they alone are responsible for their tax contributions.
 You needn’t worry about your profits going towards covering National Insurance contributions or sick pay — you simply pay your contractors for the work completed and focus on the most important thing to you: growing your business.

 The Personal Touch